GovTechSG/ship-hats-overview/get-started/bitbucket-user-role.md

 If approved, the group is created with the agency name prefixed to it.
 For example, MOE-BCAS.
 If a group was already created for managing users in any one of the Atlassian products added to your project on SHIP-HATS, you would be able to see that in all the integrated Atlassian products.
 Bitbucket project administrators can manage user groups for the project.

 ### Additional Resources
-Please refer to <a href="https://confluence.atlassian.com/bitbucketserver0711/using-project-permissions-1047557542.html">Bitbucket Project Permissions</a> to know more about the possible permissions for the users added to a project.
+Please refer to <a href="https://confluence.atlassian.com/bitbucketserver0711/using-project-permissions-1047557542.html"> Bitbucket Project Permissions</a> to know more about the possible permissions for the users added to a project.